 #40 Publicly SEO Audit a Large Brand’s Website

 Thanks to Martijn Oud @ Inktweb.nl for this one.
-The principle here is to show off your SEO Auditing Skills publicly by analysing all the SEO problems and loop-holes in a large brands website.
+The principle here is to show off your SEO Auditing Skills publicly by analysing all the SEO problems and loop-holes in a large brand’s website.
 You can audit all of this information including providing solutions in a public blog post.
-This will show potential customers what you are made of and hey, may even land you the company who you audited in the first place.
-You can do this as a monthly or weekly series and in time the popularity of it may grow online.
+This will show potential customers what you are made of and hey, may even land you the company that you audited in the first place.
+You can do this as a monthly or weekly series and in time its popularity may grow online.

 Email potential companies who would be a good fit as one of your clients.
 This post from Lemlist puts an interesting spin on cold emailing that could increase reply rates massively!

-Have some more ideas?
+Have some more ideas on how to get SEO clients?
 We’d love you to email them to us and you might just even get a mention 😉